 In 2002, Khoj acquired a building in Khirki village, south Delhi, anchoring an erstwhile tentative, fluid entity into brick and mortar.
 An urban village established in the 13th Century, Khirki is known for its beautiful Masjid (mosque) built in 1380 AD.
 Juxtaposed against this historic landmark, the vibrancy of urban Delhi spills through the labyrinthine streets of Khirki, and onto our doorstep.

-In 2012, the Khoj building underwent a renovation process that reflected the organization’s forward-thinking vision.
+In 2012, the Khoj building underwent a renovation by Studio Lotus.
+The new structure reflected Khoj’s forward-thinking vision.
 By expanding its spaces for artists and the public alike, the Khoj facilities have been updated to accommodate more audiences, programs, and possibilities while keeping the essence of the space intact.

 The Khoj building now includes exhibition spaces, artists’ studios, residents’ accommodation, a reference library, a media lab, a public cafe, an open-air terrace and an additional multi-purpose space that can be used for film screenings and presentations.